krenyahv/anyfed-update/README.md

 Welcome to anyfed!

+This fork updates the source for the legacy

 An universal Fedora chroot tool which lets you run Fedora anywhere on anything, with or without root.

 Supported architectures: